xskipper-io/xskipper/site/docs/api/configuration/parquet-mdstore-configuration.md

 |io.xskipper.parquet<br/>.filter.dedup | true | When set to true duplicate metadata entries (which might exist due to failed refresh operations) will be dropped when filtering in query run time |

 !!!
 Note
-Deduplication during filtering is documented as `false` by default but in version `1.2.3` it accidentally defaults to `true`. this cannot afect query results, but may degrade performance. as a workaround, it can be manually set `io.xskipper.parquet.filter.dedup` to `false`.
+Deduplication during filtering is documented as `false` by default, but in version `1.2.3` it accidentally defaults to `true`. this cannot affect query results, but may degrade performance. as a workaround, it can be manually set `io.xskipper.parquet.filter.dedup` to `false`.

 ## Types of metadata location